Invest a minimum of € 350,000

 But more so than to the government, a CBI program has to be designed and priced just right to make sense for a western high-net-worth individual to engage with.

-We feel that Montenegro has struck a near-perfect balance here.
+We feel that Montenegro Citizenship by Investment program has struck a near-perfect balance here.
 The total required investment is slightly more than we’d find optimal, but it is a really good proposition when you consider that the country will soon be part of the European Union.

 If you’re a western investor who wants a winter or a summer home, Montenegro’s is not a bad passport to have.
 And if you’re interested in doing business there, the strategic location, sea access, and pristine nature make Montenegro a great choice for a variety of industries.

 Let’s be honest here.
-A Montenegrin passport is a B-class passport; you can’t travel to some of the most important countries on earth visa-free, but the tremendous potential is there.
+A Montenegro passport investment is a B-class passport; you can’t travel to some of the most important countries on earth visa-free, but the tremendous potential is there.

 Montenegro has opened up the program for three years.
 There is no telling if they will renew it, but if they don’t, now is the time to apply to obtain the cheapest European citizenship that’s out there.

-Technically, you could apply for the Montenegrin passport today – there is nothing holding you back.
+Technically, you could apply for the Montenegro passport investment today – there is nothing holding you back.

 But we’d recommend you discuss your financial situation and long-term goals with the Nomad Capitalist team before taking the leap.
 We’ve done this before.